(Updated 8/5/2025)

 A specific user market

 As a result, those in this broad commercial segment can get orphaned from the solar opportunity, even if they have a real desire to generate their own clean energy.
-They are not candidates for most existing lease or Power Purchase Agreement (PPA) programs because they have difficulty getting the 20-year credit implied by these solar financing mechanisms, yet they find “full retail” solar cost to be a prohibitive investment from a rate-of-return standpoint.
+They are not candidates for most existing lease or Power Purchase Agreement (PPA) programs because they have difficulty getting the 20-year credit implied by these solar financing mechanisms.
+In addition to the credit risk they represent, these companies typically need a small to medium solar installation to offset their energy needs, which is often not large enough to sustain the financial underwriting, legal and other professional costs associated with the contract construct designed to minimize “risk” to the investor.

 The cash-backed (or “pre-paid”) Operating Lease/PPA